thomasantonakis/RepData_PeerAssessment2/report.md

 ```

 This may take a couple of minutes depending on the sustem, as the csv is 47Mb big compressed and uncompressed is much much more than that: 548Mb.
-So, hopefully, after the csv has been loaded in a dataframe named `storm` , we can check it out a little bit
+So, hopefully, after the csv has been loaded in a dataframe named `storm` , we can check it out a little bit.

 ```r